Darkle/simple-no-bundling-js-backend-frontend-boilerplate-with-babel/README.md

   * It is set up in the eslint config and also as a npm script to check on build
   * For some reason there is this file which breaks flow as it is not proper json so we have set flow to ignore it in the .flowconfig: .*/node_modules/@parcel/watcher/test/tmp/config.json
   * Parceljs automatically strips the flow typings out
-  * We are using and npm script running babel to strip out the flow typings of the backend code.
+  * The `dev-watch-server-babel` npm script runs babel to strip out the flow typings of the backend code.
 That's why we have the backend/src-js folder and the backend/lib-js folder.
+    * This script also uses the `--no-babelrc` so it doesnt use the frontend babel config.

 ###### Additional notes:
 * Try to lessen the use of external libraries as it all adds up